 As an early identifier of these trends, Zane Benefits is committed to using its expertise to help small businesses eager to explore and take advantage of their health benefits options.

-The 38-page eBook is available for free download at www.ZaneBenefits.com and includes the following key findings:
+The 38-page eBook was available for free download and included the following key findings:

-Zane Benefits was founded in 2006 with a mission to personalize employee benefits for small business.
-We envision a world where small business can compete with big business for the best people.
+Zane Benefits was founded in 2006 with a mission to personalize employee benefits for small businesses.
+We envisioned a world where small businesses can compete with big businesses for the best people.
 We will realize this vision by personalizing the way small businesses hire and keep their people.
 Our solutions are simple, compliant, and personalized.
-We will know we have realized this vision once we are helping 100,000 small businesses succeed.

-PeopleKeep Health is our employee health benefits solution.
-PeopleKeep Health automates compliance and simplifies administrative tasks so small businesses can provide personalized health benefits to their employees.
-With PeopleKeep Health, employees buy their own health insurance and the company makes available tax-free dollars to help with out-of-pocket costs.
-PeopleKeep Health includes a compliant health reimbursement plan, personalized online shopping assistance for employees, and simple administrative tools.
+ZaneBenefits is now PeopleKeep.
+PeopleKeep automates compliance and simplifies administrative tasks so small businesses can provide personalized health benefits to their employees.
+With PeopleKeep, employees buy their own health insurance and the company makes available tax-free dollars to help with out-of-pocket costs.
+PeopleKeep includes a compliant health reimbursement plan, personalized online shopping assistance for employees, and simple administrative tools.